samikhuska57/FNF-SHANJR-Engine/README.md

 ## Welcome

-Welcome to JS Engine's github repo, where you can download the engine and make spammy charts or have fun with the engine.
+Welcome to SHANJR Engine's github repo, where you can download the engine and make spammy charts or have fun with the engine.

 This contains lots and lots of customizable and features built in to JS Engine, if you wanna see most of them listed, you can see it below this text

-# Features/Performances in JS ENGINE
+# Features/Performances in SHANJR ENGINE

 **This fork has tons of features and performances features, most will be listed:**